 I actually didn’t set out with the intention of a solo trip but when plans suddenly didn’t line up with a friend I was hoping to travel with, I booked my tickets anyway since this was really my last chance to do some significant travel before starting work.

-I was lucky enough to travel solo once before for a three-week independent study in Paris as a sophomore in college, but this time around–maybe because I was older, maybe because it was farther–it felt different.
-It was almost spiritual in the transformative effect it had on me and has completely converted me into a solo travel believer and lover.
-Not only does solo travel open you up to more opportunities than you thought possible to meet tons of friendly, interesting, fun people that you might never otherwise meet, but it also allows you to basically do whatever you want according to your own whims and schedule.
+I traveled solo once before for a three-week independent study in Paris in college, but this time around–maybe because I was older, maybe because it was farther–it felt different.
+It completely converted me into a solo travel believer and lover.
+Not only does it open you up to more opportunities to meet interesting and fun strangers that you’d never otherwise meet, but it also allows you to do whatever you want according to your own schedule.
 It’s exhausting, wonderful, stimulating, terrifying, exhilarating, challenging and was, overall, a complete growth experience.

-I chose Australia and Thailand because (1) they were about as far away from the U.S. I could get, (2) I love the beach and (3a) a surf camp opportunity in Australia and (3b) Thai food!!–but more on Thailand later.
+I chose Australia and Thailand because (1) they were about as far away from the U.S. I could get, (2) I love the beach and (3a) a surf camp in Australia and (3b) Thai food!!–but more on Thailand later.